keithledgerwood/WICLab-guide/04-security.md

 ### Test the Device Assurance Policy

-1. In the Okta Verify app **Accounts** page, click the device health icon to verify that your OS version is version 10.
+1. In your Virtual Desktop environment, on the Okta Verify app **Accounts** page, click the device health icon to verify that your OS version is version 10.

     ![alt_text](images/011/fastpass_healthcheck_button_240.png "")